jrpereirajr/iris-integratedml-monitor-example/articles/why-covid-19-also-dangerous-machine-learning-part-ii.md

 As we saw in [previous part](https://community.intersystems.com/post/why-covid-19-also-dangerous-machine-learning-part-i), IntegratedML provides the VALIDATE MODEL statement for calculate the following performance parameters:

-* Accuracy: how good your model is (values close to 1 means high correct  answer rate)
+* Accuracy: how good your model is (values close to 1 means high correct  answer rates)
 * Precision: how good your model deal with false positives (values close to 1 means high **no** false positives rates)
 * Recall: how good your model deal with false negatives (values close to 1 means high **no** false negatives rates)
 * F-Measure: another way to measure accuracy, used when accuracy are not performing well (values close to 1 means high correct  answer rate)